-You’ve got a bug that’s crawled onto your ceiling and parked there, possibly for the rest of its life.
-You want to get rid of it before it falls onto your head one day, but you can’t reach it.
-You could spray bug spray at it, but that doesn’t always work – especially if you have vaulted ceilings that are on the high side.
+You’ve got a bug or beetle that’s crawled onto your ceiling and parked there, possibly for the rest of its life.
+Or it’s in a tight crevice somewhere.
+You want to get rid of it, but you can’t reach it.

 I figured this tip out after I was on crutches for a brief time, and realized they were perfect for this.
-But you can make your own weapon.
+But you can make your own tool.

 Your bug poking tool